sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 - The End-User is always identified by the `sub` Claim;
 - The represented Service Consumer is mentioned in the `represents` Claim.
 - In case a chain representation is applicable, the representation chain is represented as a series of nested `represents` Claims with the represented Service Consumer listed as the deepest nested `represents` Claim.
+- The claims that make up the `represents` Claim identify and possibly provide additional information about the represented party.
+For example, the combination of the two Claims `sub`, `sub_id_type`, and `iss` are necessary to uniquely identify the represented party and the source based on which the representation relation is based, while the `email` Claim might be used to provide additional useful information about the represented party.
+- Claims within the `represents` Claim pertain only to the identity of that party and are not relevant to the validity of the containing JWT in the same manner as top-level Claims.
+Consequently, claims such as `exp`, `nbf`, and `aud` are not meaningful when used within a `represents` Claim and are therefore not used.

 A sample chain representation for a requested scope `urn:uuid:a9e17a2e-d358-406d-9d5f-ad6045f712ba` may look like (note: the requested scope also includes the required `openid` scope; claims that do not add to the example are omitted for readability):